Applying for human ethics approval

 1. The Expedited Review Application Form — used for risk level E1 and E2 applications.
 If you are unsure of the risk level of your research, please use this form.
 See below for information about risk levels.

-An example of a completed expedited application form (DOC, 902 KB) is available as a guide.
+An example of a completed expedited application form is available as a guide.

 2. Human Research Ethics Application (HREA)— used for risk level E3 applications.

-The HREA has been developed by the governing body for Human Research Ethics Committees in Australia.
+The HREA has been developed by the governing body (NHMRC) for Human Research Ethics Committees in Australia.
 This application replaces the NEAF.
+As this new form does not include a Head of School Declaration please use this template and submit it with your HREA.

 Expedited Review Application Form

 This form is used for risk level E1 and E2 applications.
-Questions in Part A will determine your eligibility for expedited review and which form you need to complete and submit.
+The questions in Part A will determine your eligibility for expedited review and which form you need to complete and submit.

 As a general rule when applying for human research ethics approval, start with the Expedited Review Application Form.

-An example of a completed application form ((DOC, 902 KB)) is available to refer to, as a guide to how to complete your application.
+An example of a completed application form is available to refer to, as a guide to how to complete your application.

 Please send your completed Expedited Review Application Form to the Human Research Ethics Committee for approval.

-However, if you know your research will be ineligible for expedited review — i.e. the risk level of your research is L3 — you can go directly to the HREA.
+However, if you know your research will be ineligible for expedited review — i.e. the risk level of your research is E3 — you can go directly to the HREA.

 Human Research Ethics Application (HREA)